Skyway Water & Sewer District

 Who picks up my garbage?

-Services for Garbage and Recycle collection in the unincorporated area of King County are provided by Waste Management.
+Services for garbage and recycle collection in the unincorporated area of King County are provided by Waste Management.

 top of page